jelambrar96-datatalks/weather-data-engineer-pipeline/README.md

 This local solution provides a complete, self-contained environment for climate data analysis.

 ## 3. Proposed Cloud solution

+In addition to the local setup, this project includes a cloud-native pipeline (`noaa_ghcn_cloud`) that follows the same data flow but is optimized for execution in the cloud using **MotherDuck**.

+### 3.1.
+Cloud Authentication: MotherDuck

+To execute the cloud pipeline, you must provide a MotherDuck API token.
+This token should be configured in the following files:
+- `terraform/terraform.tfvars`: Set the `motherduck_token` variable to your API token.
+- `.bruin.yml`: Update the `token` field under the `motherduck` connection for both `default` and `dev` environments.

+This allows for a seamless transition from local development (DuckDB) to cloud-scale storage and analysis (MotherDuck).

 ## 4. Batch Data Workflow